 - The producer NRF has the NF profile of the NF Service Producer including the list of allowed Analytics ID(s) per PLMN.
 According to TS 29.510 [68] clause 5.2.1, the NF profile can be configured in the NRF by other means such as O&M.

 Step 1: NWDAFc sends an access token get request to the consumer NRF as specified in clause 13.4.1.
-The access token request may contain the Analytics ID.
+The access token request may contain the Analytics ID

 Step 2: vNRF forwards the token request message to hNRF as specified in clause 13.4.1.

-Step 3: The home network hNRF shall verify the access token get request as specified 13.4.1, and determine whether the requested analytics implied by the Analytics ID(s) can be obtained by the visited PLMN according to the allowed analytics ID(s) of the visited PLMN.
+Step 3: The home network hNRF shall verify the access token get request as specified 13.4.1, and determine whether the requested analytics implied by the Analytics ID(s) can be obtained by the visited PLMN according to the allowed Analytics ID(s) of the visited PLMN.

 Step 4: If the verification success, hNRF issues the token as specified in clause 13.4.1.
 The allowed Analytics ID(s) of the visited PLMN may be included in the token.